sergioseva/aument/README.md

 that our system can understand.

 After we obtain the data from the external sources we can calculate the stats that we need.

+to run it in Node just execute "node app"